kspalaiologos/writings/compass.md

 government, in a different society, takes a vastly different decision.
-An act is passed which mandates LGBTIQ+ discrimination, and the person considering themselves authoritarian decides that the society can't regulate itself and an stop harming values the society used to hold.
+An act is passed which mandates LGBTIQ+ discrimination, and the person considering themselves authoritarian decides that the society can't regulate itself and an stop harming values it used to hold.

     Once again, we stumble upon the same problem.
 And it's not the problem with liberalism.
 An authoritarian person can hold the same view as a liberal person.